-BINDER: After your procedure you will be fitted with a binder which you are required to wear for three months.
-The binder will aid in skin elasticity to help keep the abdomen area taught.
+BINDER: After your procedure you will be fitted with a binder, which you are required to wear for three months.
+The binder will aid in skin elasticity to help keep the abdomen area taut.
 You can remove this to shower or for a special event when the binder may be seen under clothing.

 PAIN RELIEF: Abdominoplasty can be one of the more uncomfortable plastic surgery procedures and therefore pain control is important.
-The two best options are either the use of an epidural which takes away the pain but still allows mobility and a Patient Controlled Analgesia (PCA) device which allows you to control the amount of pain relief given via a drip.
+The two best options are either the use of an epidural, which takes away the pain but still allows mobility, and a Patient Controlled Analgesia (PCA) device, which allows you to control the amount of pain relief given via a drip.
 This will be discussed with you by the anaesthetist before the operation.
-You may also have a pain pump, further information regarding this is on the following page.
+You may also have a pain pump.

 SENSATION: Usually, the skin of the abdomen remains partially or completely numb for several months or longer and your abdomen will feel tight for a month or longer.
 Tingling, burning, or shooting pains indicate regeneration of the small sensory nerves.
 This feeling will disappear with time and is not cause for alarm.
 It may take as long as two years for sensation in your abdomen to be restored completely.

-TAPE: Dr Layt advises taping the wounds with Fixomull initially then Siltape for 8 – 12 weeks after your operation for optimal scar healing.
+TAPE: Dr Layt advises taping the wounds with Fixomull® initially and then Siltape® for 8 – 12 weeks after your operation for optimal scar healing.
 Our nurse will change these dressings one week after your surgery.
-You will be given a sample pack of Siltape that will last approximately six weeks, after this you will need to purchase the Siltape yourself.
+You will be given a sample pack of Siltape® that will last approximately six weeks, after this you will need to purchase the Siltape® yourself.

-TED STOCKINGS: You may be required to wear TED stockings for compression to prevent DVT (blood clotting) post-operatively.
-If required these will be fitted at the hospital on your admission day.
+TED STOCKINGS: You may be required to wear TED™ stockings for compression to prevent DVT (blood clotting) post-operatively.
+If required, these will be fitted at the hospital on your admission day.
 The nursing staff will advise you on how long you need to wear these for.